 While Khareef is the time that brings out the best of Salalah, it can be a bit dangerous if you don’t take the necessary precautions when visiting during this misty season.

-For instance, the fog and mist can restrict your view while driving, so it is recommended to drive slowly, so you don’t get into an accident or run over animals crossing the road.
+For instance, fog and mist can restrict your view while driving, so it is recommended that you drive slowly so you don’t get into an accident or run over animals crossing the road.

-Also, a lot of flora and fauna sprout up during Khareef; therefore, when visiting the villages and other hilly areas, park your cars in the designated parking space to avoid ruining the blossoming plants.
-Plus, always ride in a 4-wheel-drive vehicle to prevent skidding and slipping if you’re travelling off-road.
+Also, a lot of flora and fauna sprout during Khareef; therefore, when visiting the villages and other hilly areas, park your cars in the designated parking space to avoid ruining the blossoming plants.
+Plus, always ride in a 4-wheel-drive vehicle to prevent skidding and slipping if you travel off-road.

 Find all of our driving tips for Oman here

-Next, if you plan on taking the cruise or a boat ride, make sure the tour guide has a valid license and safety equipment approved by the law.
-All this is to stay safe from accidents due to the high tides and fog.
+Next, if you plan on taking a cruise or a boat ride, make sure the tour guide has a valid license and safety equipment approved by the law.
+This is to stay safe from accidents due to the high tides and fog.

 Many tourists like to camp in the wadis but keep it to a minimum during Khareef due to unexpected flash floods.

-Taking these preventive measures when touring Salalah during Khareef will help you stay away from danger and have a memorable time.
+Taking these preventive measures when touring Salalah during Khareef will help you avoid danger and have a memorable time.

 Oh, and cost.
 Make no mistake; you’re not the only people in the Middle East seeking cooler climates at the peak of summer.
-Hotel pricing in Salalah is at its highest over July and August (and this year, expect the pricing hike to start from Eid in late June)
+Hotel pricing in Salalah is at its highest over July to September (and this year, expect the pricing hike to start from Eid in late June)

 All-Year-Round Climate in Salalah